 The Chase Freedom Flex and Freedom Unlimited Cards

-That’s because while these cards are marketed from Chase as no annual fee cashback credit cards, you can convert the cashback earned to Ultimate Rewards points so long as you hold either Chase Sapphire Preferred Card or the Chase Sapphire Reserve.
+That's because while these cards are marketed by Chase as no-annual-fee cashback credit cards, you can convert the cashback earned to Ultimate Rewards points so long as you hold either Chase Sapphire Preferred Card or the top-tier *chase sapphire reserve*.

 Read More: Chase Freedom Flex vs Freedom Unlimited: Which Version is Right for You

-Click Here to learn more about the Chase Freedom Flex Card.
+Learn more about the Chase Freedom Flex Card. (for full disclosure, this is our personal referral link).

 The Barclays American Airlines Aviator Red Card